Enneagram 1w2: The servant leader

-- Struggle with the idea that something may be gray - most things are black and white to me.
+- Struggle with the idea that some things may be gray - I usually see black and white.

-- Come down on myself pretty hard - I’ve even named my “inner critic” so I can recognize when she’s the one driving me.
+- Come down on myself pretty hard - I’ve even named my “inner critic” so I can recognize her.

 - Fight for the underdog, little guy and the least of these.

 - Shepherd, disciple and mentor people in my life.

 - Struggle with a sudden change of plans.
 (I'm working on it!)

 - Become fun and energetic on my best days.

 These are just a few observations I’ve made about myself and I'm continually learning.
 But overall, I've embraced being a type 1w2 and I'm loving it.